 As soon as you do that your page will be created and you can start customizing it:

 You can find all the information you need about how to set up this page in this article available in our knowledge base.

-The next available section from your "Login & access restriction" settings is the "Restricted content" one:
+The next available section from your "Login & access restriction" settings is the "Access restriction rules" one: